mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 > Support for `*.md.erb` files [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/223171) in GitLab 13.2.

-The Static Site Editors supports Markdown files (`.md`, `.md.erb`) for editing text. <!-- Any other formats? -->
+The Static Site Editors supports Markdown files (`.md`, `.md.erb`) for editing text.
 To edit a file:

 1. Visit the page you want to edit.
 1. Click the **Edit this page** button.
 1. The file is opened in the Static Site Editor in **WYSIWYG** mode.
 If you wish to edit the raw Markdown instead, you can toggle the **Markdown** mode in the bottom-right corner.
 1. When you're done, click **Submit changes...**.
 1. Describe your changes (add a commit message).
 1. Click **Submit changes**.